 The campground was nicely renovated around 2014; it’s immaculately clean and very well-maintained and is one of the nicest-looking park campgrounds in the redwood region.
 The bathroom and shower buildings are starting to show their age but are clean.

 What you think of the sites will depend on whether you’re more used to tent campgrounds or RV campgrounds.
 By RV campground standards, Loeb’s campsites are big, shady, and offer pretty good privacy.
-But compared to tent campgrounds like Mill Creek or Jedediah Smith the sites are somewhat close together and offer less privacy.
+But compared to tent campgrounds like Mill Creek or Jedediah Smith the sites are close together and offer little privacy.

 The campground can feel crowded during the busy summer months.
 The park is a popular day use site, so in addition to the campers a lot of locals come just to swim and raft in the river.
 In the off season the campground is much less busy and more peaceful.